allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 ## What could go wrong? :four_leaf_clover:

 A bug chase is often a long and hard process.
-In the one I have described, luck was a big contributor to success, because – as usual – many things could go
+In the one I have described, luck was a big contributor to success, because – as usual – anything could go wrong:
-wrong:

 - the issue could just not occur on our test devices at all,
 - maps API could be secured with SSL-pinning,